mapsam/mapsam.github.io/resume/index.md

     -
         name: CUGOS
         extra: resume_item_half
-        time: 2012 - Present
+        time: 2012 - 2018
-        description: Secretary of the Board.
+        description: Former Secretary of the Board.
 CUGOS is a Seattle-based meetup group that loves open source spatial tools.
 We host a variety of monthly meetings and hack nights, as well as annual mini-conferences.
     -
         name: Maptime Seattle
         extra: resume_item_half